 Medicaid enrollment in Maryland has grown significantly in the last few years.
-From September 2013 to June 2016, enrollment grew by 43 percent.
+From September 2013 to December 2017, total enrollment in Maryland’s Medicaid/CHIP grew by 53 percent.
 Much of that growth is due to the state’s decision to expand Medicaid through the Affordable Care Act (ACA).
-Total Medicaid enrollment was 1,220,022 as of June 2016.

 Maryland has used Medicaid managed care since 1991.
-As of July 2015, Medicaid Managed Care Organizations (MCOs) covered 82 percent of Maryland’s Medicaid population, while the other 18 percent were covered under the Medicaid Fee for Service program (the Medicaid FFS program includes elderly enrollees who are also eligible for Medicare, and those who are in long-term care facilities).
+As of July 2017, Medicaid Managed Care Organizations (MCOs) covered more than 89 percent of Maryland’s Medicaid population, while the other 11 percent were covered under the Medicaid Fee for Service program (the Medicaid FFS program includes elderly enrollees who are also eligible for Medicare, and those who are in long-term care facilities).

 Everyone who enrolls in Medicaid through the state-run exchange (Maryland Health Connection) is enrolled in an MCO.
-There are currently eight health insurance carriers that participate in Maryland’s Medicaid Managed Care program.
+There are currently nine health insurance carriers that participate in Maryland’s Medicaid Managed Care program.

 Who qualifies for Medicaid?